-The City of Fate Municipal Court is now reopened to the public with normal business hours of 7 AM to 6 PM Monday through Thursday, and 8 AM to 12 PM Friday.
+The City of Fate Municipal Court is open to the public.
+Normal business hours are 7 AM to 6 PM Monday through Thursday, and 8 AM to 12 PM Friday.

-- The Municipal Court has enforced strict social distancing and sanitation protocols in public areas.
+- The Municipal Court continues to enforce strict social distancing and sanitation protocols in public areas.

-- The Court will require the use of wearing a face mask.
+- The Court encourages the use of wearing a face mask.

 - The Court recommends that only defendants or attorneys with official court business appear (unless the defendant is a Juvenile that needs a parent or guardian to accompany him/her).

-- **Note: To request a virtual hearing, please contact the court for more information, at least 72 hours prior to your scheduled court date.**
+- **Note: To request a virtual hearing, the court requires that this request be made in writing by email, mail, or in person.
+For more information, please contact the court.
+This request must be made at least 72 hours prior to your scheduled court date. **

 - You must have a webcam or built-in camera with a microphone on your computer or mobile device.
 (Most cell phones should work.)